smaakage85/shit/README.md

 **..
 DO YOU RELATE?**

-How nice would it be, if you could somehow spare these shitty keystrokes and spend them on something less redundant, more productive...
+Imagine how nice it would be if you could somehow spare these shitty keystrokes and spend them on something less redundant, more productive...

 ..
 And **YES**!
 It turns out, **you actually can**.